What are occupational cancers?

 - Lung cancer

 - Non-hodgkin's lymphoma

-These can have a range of contributing factors, and some of the potential workplace exposures that can cause cancer include:
+Cancer can have a range of contributing factors, and some of the potential workplace exposures that can cause cancer include:

 Depending on the state you live in and where the exposure occurred, there are varying time limits for making your claim.
 Therefore, it's important that you seek legal assistance as soon as possible after a diagnosis.
 Our occupational cancer lawyers can help you understand what options are available to you.

 More frequently asked questions about occupational cancer claims

 If you've been diagnosed with a cancer that may have been caused by exposure to a dust or other toxin as part of your work, you can start your claim by seeking legal advice from an expert occupational cancer lawyer.
 Our experienced team at Maurice Blackburn can help you navigate the claims process.